Colorado-State-University-CMB/.github/profile/README.md

 ## Hi there 👋

-This is a collection of repositories used for the Colorado State University Graduate [Cell and Molecular Biology program's](https://cmb.colostate.edu/) quantitative resources.
+This is a collection of repositories used for the Colorado State University Graduate [Cell and Molecular Biology's](https://cmb.colostate.edu/) [https://cmb.colostate.edu/qcmb/](Quantitative program).

 Our mission is to introduce students to basic computational biology topics and skills, and support their progression to advanced techniques in research.